 Educated at the University of the Arts in Philadelphia, PA, Trevor Young is represented by Addison/Ripley Fine Art, Washington, DC; David Klein Gallery, Birmingham, MI; and George Billis Gallery, NY.
 His work has been exhibited locally, nationally, and internationally, including the Armory Show, NY; Art Miami, FL; and La Biennale di Venezia (Luciano Benetton Collection), among others.
 Numerous publications have reviewed his work such as The Washington Post, Washington City Paper, Artsy, and OpenLab Magazine.
 He was profiled for Home&Design (September/October 2015) magazine and works featured on the second season of Showtime’s Billions as well as on the “Full Frame” segment of CCTV America (October 2015).
 His work is included in several private and public collections, including the Washington DC Convention Center, and on the cover of Neil LaBute’s book, "How to Fight Loneliness" (2017).
 Young recently had his third solo exhibition with Addison/Ripley Fine Art in Washington, DC and his first solo exhibition with George Billis Gallery, NY.
 To learn more about Trevor visit, trevoryoung.net.

 TUESDAY, DECEMBER 8 5:30-7 PM EST

-Join us the second in this series of artists in conversation on December 8 when DC-area artist Katherine Tzu-Lan Mann and Hawaii-based artist Reem Bassous come together live via Zoom.
+Join us for the second in this series of artists in conversation on December 8 when DC-area artist Katherine Tzu-Lan Mann and Hawaii-based artist Reem Bassous come together live via Zoom.
 The artists will talk about their process and practice, inspiration and what informs their work.
 Questions from the audience will be welcome toward the end of this informal conversation.